Affordable Sacramento Probate Attorney

-Sacramento Law Group can administer your loved ones estate for less than many probate attorneys.
-Our Sacramento probate attorney charges $500 less than statutory fees, allowing beneficiaries to receive more through probate.
-If you have been appointed executor, administrator, or if your loved one died without a will, help the probate estate pass more along to beneficiaries by calling our probate attorney at (916) 596-1018 for a free consultation.
+Sacramento Law Group LLP attorneys can handle your probate case for less California statutory fees.
+After a free phone consultation our attorney can help you navigate the probate process and close out the estate for $500 less than California statutory fees.
+If you have been appointed executor, administrator, or if your loved one died without a will, call our probate attorney at (916) 596-1018 for a free phone consultation.

 How Much Does A Probate Attorney Cost?

 There is very little price competition among probate attorneys.
 Unlike other states, California allows probate attorneys to charge a “statutory fee.”
 The fee is established in Probate Code Section 10810 and is represented as a percentage of the gross value of the estate:

 - 4% of the first one hundred thousand dollars ($100,000), plus

 - 3% of the next one hundred thousand dollars ($100,000), plus